Advising Learning Outcomes for Transfer Students

 The NMT Schedule of Classes lists all the courses that will be offered in the upcoming semester.

-The 2016-2017 Course Catalog includes all degree requirements, course offerings, and pre-/co-requisites for every class.
+The 2017-2018 Course Catalog includes all current degree requirements, course offerings, and pre-/co-requisites for every class.

 The LLC First-Year Research Program is designed to give first-year students, whether new to college or transferring from another school, the opportunity to participate in research most undergraduates normally wouldn't be able to their first semester.
 Each Learning Community project has a small cohort (~20) of students who participate in a research project overseen by a faculty member.
 Students in the LLCs form lasting friendships and relationships with peers and faculty, increasing research or design opportunities throughout their undergraduate degree program.

-To visit the LLC page, with information on this year's projects and an application for Fall 2017, click here.
+To visit the LLC page, with information on this year's projects and an application form, click here.

 Remember - you have to meet with your advisor for approval of your proposed schedule before you try to register.
 Once your advisor approves your classes, he or she will provide your APIN (Alternate PIN) that you need as a second-level password in Banweb to register online.
 Every semester's APIN is different!

 Navigating the NMT Banweb online registration system can be confusing the first few times.
-To help, a step-by-step guide for registering online has been created here.
+To help, a step-by-step guide for registering online is available from the Registrar.

 If you get an error code you don’t understand (“Prereq error?
 I have the prereq!”), check this list of Banweb Registration Error Codes for a possible explanation.
 If you’re not able to get it figured out and fixed, or the error isn’t on the list, contact Rebecca Clemens in the OSL or staff in the Registrar’s Office for help.